2022-23 Liberty Preparatory Christian Academy

 A minimum of 24 credits is required for graduation.
 In addition, each student must complete a 100-hour community service graduation requirement.

 Grade Point Average (GPA) Calculation

 GPA is computed using the quality points as outlined in the following tables.
 Beginning with grade nine, all subjects, whether passed or failed, are included in the computation (Winterim is pass/fail and is excluded).
 Grades are recorded on the transcript at each semester’s end.
 However, only final grades compute and calculate toward a student’s GPA and as such, are documented on the transcript in May once grades for year-long classes are finalized.

 *AP® courses are graded on a 5.0 scale and Honors courses on a 4.3 scale to reflect the additional workload and rigor associated with the AP® and Honors level curriculum.
 College transferable Dual Enrollment courses are also weighted on a 5.0 scale.
 A student’s GPA is based on an unweighted 4.0 scale, although by successfully completing higher-level coursework, students have the opportunity to achieve a weighted GPA exceeding a 4.0.

 Liberty Prep does not rank students.

-There are eleven eligible graduates in the Class of 2021.
+There are twenty-five eligible graduates in the Class of 2023.